Drug Addiction Treatment Programs

 In addition, there are certain types of accreditations that treatment facilities can attain, such as the Joint Commission Accreditation.
 This is the national accrediting body that inspects and accredits healthcare organizations ranging from hospitals to outpatient care sites, to treatment centers.
 Only 6% of treatment centers in the United States hold this level of accreditation.
 While it’s not required, being Joint Commission Accredited demonstrates a commitment to offering the best drug addiction treatment available.
 CARF accreditation (Commission on Accreditation of Rehabilitation Facilities) is another reputable accrediting body to look out for.

 Another factor to consider when looking for drug treatment programs is the staff.
 Substance abuse counselors in California are eligible to pursue professional certification by the Department of Health Care Services (DHCS).

 Often when budget cuts are put into effect, treatment providers are forced to cut down on one-on-one time thus enforcing more group sessions.
 This jeopardizes the connection between the counselor and the client and makes for a longer and less effective course of treatment.
 The lower client to counselor ratio, the better.

 Approach to Drug Treatment Programs and Therapies Offered

 Recovering addicts are more successful when they are treated as individuals and when each of their needs is addressed.
 The benefit of individualized drug addiction rehab is that each participant can receive the care that offers the best hope for his or her complete long-term recovery.

-Therapists at our drug treatment center can help assess your addiction treatment needs and develop a plan that will work for you.
-We help individuals overcome alcohol addiction, heroin addiction, opiate addiction and a variety of other dependency disorders.
+Counselors at our drug treatment centers can help assess addiction treatment needs and develop a customized plan.
+We help individuals overcome alcohol addiction, heroin addiction, opiate addiction, and a variety of other dependency disorders.